• Skip to primary navigation

 St John the Divine NYC

-When you think about New York City and Cathedrals, St. Patrick’s Cathedral is the first thing that comes to mind.
-It’s not only the largest cathedral in NYC, but it’s also the largest gothic-style cathedral in the U.S. and a popular spot when visiting New York City at Christmas.
+When you think about New York City and Cathedrals, St. Patrick’s Cathedral is the first one that comes to mind.
+It’s not only the largest cathedral in NYC, but it’s also the largest gothic-style cathedral in the U.S, as well as a popular spot when visiting New York City at Christmas.

-But there’s another Cathedral on the Upper West Side that should also be on your list of things to see.
+But there’s another Cathedral on the Upper West Side that should also be on your list of places to see.
 The Cathedral of St. John the Divine majestically rises up on the corner of 112th street & Amsterdam avenue.
-The Cathedral grounds are immense, too.
+The Cathedral grounds are immense, too!

 Built in 1892, the Cathedral is over 125 years old.
-Like other renowned Churches & Cathedrals around the world, it also seems to be in perpetual construction.
+And like other renowned Churches & Cathedrals around the world, it also seems to be in perpetual construction.
 In fact, St. John’s is also known as St. John’s the Unfinished.

 Don’t be fooled by how old or medieval St. John’s looks.
 Originally built in the Romanesque style, it was eventually updated to reflect a Neo-Gothic style, and the work continues.